eigerco/solana-spec/implementation-details.md

   * `node_stake` - stake of "our" node,
   * `peer_stake[i]` - stake of i-th node from the list.

-The higher the node's weight, the more filters will be associated with it.
+The higher the node's weight, the more pull requests will be associated with it.

 Each pull request contains one of the `CrdsFilter`s from the list and a `CrdsValue`, which is usually a `LegacyContactInfo`.
-It contains details of the node that sent the pull request - a list of its IP addresses, pubkey and wallclock.
+It contains details of the node that sent the pull request - a list of its IP addresses, public key and wallclock.

-When a node receives a pull request it inserts the pull request value (`LegacyContactInfo`) into its `crds` (or updates the existing one in case of duplicate).
+When a node receives a pull request it inserts the pull request value into its `crds`, or updates the existing one in case of duplicate.
 Then, it checks whether the pull request comes from a valid address as a pull response needs to be sent back.
 Next, the node checks the pull request wallclock value - if it's not within 15 seconds of the current node's wallclock the request is ignored.
 Otherwise, a node gathers data from the `crds` table and filters it with the provided `CrdsFilter`.
-Node uses the `mask_bits` value and the `CrdsShards` structure to find the proper hashes of values from `crds`:
+Node uses the `mask_bits` value and the `CrdsShards` structure to find the proper hashes of `CrdsValue`s from `crds`:
-1. If `mask_bits=shard_bits=12` the `CrdsFilter` `mask` value can be used directly as an index in the `shards` vector.
+1. If `mask_bits = shard_bits = 12` the `CrdsFilter` `mask` value can be used directly as an index in the `shards` vector.
 The node will gather all `CrdsValue`s from `crds` whose hashes belong to that index in `shards` and filter them with the provided bloom filter.
 Values not existing in the filter will be collected for further processing.
+> _Example_
+>
+> If `mask = 000000010000 = 16` we search for hashes from `shards` vector under index 16

 2. If `mask_bits < shard_bits` values are gathered from all `shards` where first `mask_bits` bits of the indices are equal to the `mask` and then they are filtered using the bloom filter.
 > _Example_
 >
-> If `mask_bits=4`, `shard_bits=12` and `mask=0001` we search for all shards which contain hashes starting with `0001`, e.g. `000100000000...`, `000100000001...`, and so on.
+> If `mask_bits = 4`, `shard_bits = 12` and `mask = 0001` we search for all shards which contain hashes starting with `0001`, e.g. `000100000000...`, `000100000001...`, and so on.

 3. If `mask_bits > shard_bits` an index whose all bits match the first `shard_bits` of the `mask` is selected, and then values from that index are filtered such that the first `mask_bits` bits of their hashes are equal to the `mask`.
 Finally, values are filtered using the bloom filter and collected.

 > _Example_
 >
-> `mask_bits=15`, `shard_bits=12`, `mask=000001000000001` - first we search for a shard with an index equal to the first 12 bits of the mask, `000001000000`, which is 64, and then for hashes starting with `000001000000001...` from that shard.
+> `mask_bits = 15`, `shard_bits = 12`, `mask = 000001000000001` - first we search for a shard with an index equal to the first 12 bits of the mask, `000001000000`, which is 64, and then for hashes starting with `000001000000001...` from that shard.

 A Few additional checks for collected `CrdsValue`s are performed before pull responses are created:
 * `CrdsValue`s wallclock is checked against the pull request origin wallclock - if a value is newer it is skipped